unnynet/unnynet-docs/eng/docs/basic/storage.md

 # Storage

-Allows you to Save and Load any data on UnnyNet servers.
+Allows you to Save and Load any data on Balancy servers.
 Make sure to authorize the player (at least as a guest) before using the Storage, because all records are connected to specific players.

 ## General Information